kartgoel/HydraDocumentation/docs/inferenceEngine.rst

 inference_engine
 =====================

-This file includes the ``InferenceEngine`` class which performs data analysis and prediction.
+This file includes the ``InferenceEngine`` class, which performs data analysis and prediction.

 Initialization
 ------------------

-This method initializes the InferenceEngine object.
+This initializes the ``InferenceEngine`` object.

 .. code-block:: python